hannestschofenig/tschofenig-ids/cose-key-thumbprint/draft-ietf-cose-key-thumbprint.md

 of the key by including a "ckt" claim in the CWT.

-The following example demonstrates the use of the "ckt" claim in a CWT (with line-breaks inserted for editorial reasons):
+The following example demonstrates the use of the "ckt" claim in a CWT as part of the confirmation method (with line-breaks inserted for editorial reasons):

 ~~~
    {